KnapsackPro/docs.knapsackpro.com/_posts/2017-07-17-when-distributed-locks-might-be-helpful-in-ruby-on-rails-application.md

 end
 {% endhighlight %}

-As you can see I define semaphore name based on CI build ID because in my business context the concurrent error happened only for the CI build so the ID of the build seems to be the perfect candidate to use it as a semaphore name.
+As you can see I define semaphore name based on CI build ID because in my business context the concurrency error happened only for the CI build so the ID of the build seems to be the perfect candidate to use it as a semaphore name.

 I also set lock timeout to 5 seconds because I assume in most cases creating the work queue takes milliseconds and if something goes wrong and suddenly it will take seconds then it would be better to expire lock and allow the app to fail rather than lock unicorn process forever.

 When I had the working fix then I validated if it actually solves the problem by using my script to do concurrent requests in ruby threads.
 Indeed it solved the problem!

-## Concurrent problem you most likely have too
+## Concurrency problem you most likely have too

 <img src="/images/blog/posts/when-distributed-locks-might-be-helpful-in-ruby-on-rails-application/ruby_on_rails.jpg" style="width:250px;float:right;" />

-A month ago or so I found another concurrent issue in my API and the problematic code looked like:
+A month ago or so I found another concurrency issue in my API and the problematic code looked like:

 {% highlight ruby %}
 def save